 Fire prevention is key

-• Prohibit smoking in and around the barn.
-A discarded cigarette can ignite dry bedding or hay in seconds.
+- Prohibit smoking in and around the barn.

-• Keep appliances to a minimum.
-Use stall fans, space heaters and radios only when someone is in the barn.
+- Keep appliances to a minimum.
+Use stall fans, heaters and radios only when someone is in the barn.

-• Post emergency telephone numbers at each telephone and at each entrance.
-Emergency telephone numbers should include those of the barn manager, veterinarian, emergency response and other qualified horse handlers.
+- Post emergency numbers at each telephone and entrance.
+Emergency numbers should include those of the barn manager, veterinarian, emergency response and other qualified horse handlers.

-• Keep your barn's street address clearly posted to tell the 9-1-1 dispatcher or community emergency services.
+- Post your barn's street address by the hone to tell the 9-1-1 dispatcher or community emergency services.

-• Be sure your address and entrance to your property are clearly visible from the road.
+- Be sure your address and the entrance to your property are clearly visible from the road.

-• Consider installing smoke alarms and heat detectors throughout the barn.
+- Consider installing smoke alarms and heat detectors.
 New heat sensors can detect rapidly changing temperatures.
 The heat sensors should be hooked up to sirens that will quickly alert you and your neighbors to a possible fire.

-• Host an open house for emergency services personnel in your area to familiarize them with the layout of your property.
+- Host an open house for emergency services personnel in your area to familiarize them with your property's layout.
 Give them tips on horse handling or present a mini-seminar with hands-on training.